| Type: | Package |

 Details

-package for the calculation of the point pattern metrics
+This function relies on the spatstat package for the calculation of the point pattern metrics

-package for the global envelope tests.
+and the GET package for the global envelope tests.
 The L, F, G, J, E, and V functions are a collection of

 non-parametric summary statistics that describe the spatial distribution of points and marks in a point pattern.